Andrew Johnson's drunken vice-presidential inaugural address: Transcript

-There appears to be no surviving verbatim transcript of the entire speech.
+There appears to be no verbatim transcript.
+In the retelling of historian Philip Van Doren Stern, "Only the newspaper accounts of the day give a truthful approximation of which he actually said.
+On March 9 Johnson wrote to Richard Sutton, chief reporter of the Senate, saying: 'I see from the Congressional Globe that the proceedings of Saturday, the 4 inst. have not yet been published, and as I understand there has been some criticism...will you...preserve the original notes...and bring me an accurate copy of your report of what I said on that occasion.'
+The speech, as published in the Globe on March 17, is obviously rewritten."

 Multiple accounts had it that the reporters of the Congressional Globe, the official record of the proceedings of the United States Congress, were "tampered with" in order to prevent the release of an accurate record.
-Volume seven of The Papers of Andrew Johnson (published in 16 volumes by the University of Tennessee) offers two variant reports of the speech, a "sanitized" version from the Congressional Globe, and one from the New York Times, as well as a mention of a flattering rendition from Forney's newspaper, the Philadelphia Press, that "totally concealed the humiliating episode" while simultaneously revealing that the audience in the chamber responded with silence rather than applause when Johnson concluded his remarks.
+Volume seven of The Papers of Andrew Johnson (published in 16 volumes by the University of Tennessee) offers two variant reports of the speech, a "sanitized" version from the Congressional Globe, and one from the New York Times, as well as a mention of a flattering rendition from Forney's newspaper, the Philadelphia Press, that "totally concealed the humiliating episode" and indicated that the audience responded with silence rather than applause when Johnson concluded his remarks.
 The Cleveland Daily Leader called out the "double-dealing" New York Times for reprinting the "expurgated and glossed over" wording in the Globe, writing, "It is notorious that the speech published in the Congressional Globe is not the speech which Mr. Johnson delivered.
 It is notorious that the real speech disgraced the speaker and insulted the audience, and covered the nation with shame.
 It is notorious that when that speech was delivered Mr. Johnson was in a state of gross intoxication."

 According to the Andrew Johnson Biographical Companion, news reports of the content of the speech tended to itemize the topics as bullet points and/or claim that Johnson could not be heard due to ambient noise.
 The Baltimore Sun passed the buck, referring its readers to "the Senate's proceedings" should they care to know the content of the speech.
 The Weekly Progress of Raleigh, North Carolina, claimed that perhaps reporters found the speech incomprehensible because of "the want of order which prevailed among the women in the galleries."
+(The women had been talking with their human voices, and, furthermore, a South American diplomat had gotten "entangled with a mass of crinoline" and tripped and fallen down.)

 The correspondent for the Buffalo Courier rendered Johnson's opening remarks as below.
 Italics have been added to the hiccups and editorial asides to further distinguish them from Johnson's verbiage.
 (Note: The Buffalo Courier rendition seems to suggest that Johnson repeatedly muttered something like "two and a half minutes on that point," which is interesting in light of the fact that the speech was scheduled to last seven minutes.)